Skip to main content

 Sometimes the diagnosis of MND will already be clear, and other times you, your GP or your neurologist may be wanting another opinion about your symptoms.
 We recognise that you may have seen a lot of specialists before you reach us, and that your symptoms may have been present for many months.

 You may wonder who you might meet on the day, and what is likely to happen to you.
-The clinic is run by three Consultant Neurologists: Professor Kevin Talbot, Professor Martin Turner and Dr Alexander Thompson, all with many years of experience specialising in MND.

-The Clinic Coordinator is Rachael Marsden, who is also a Nurse Consultant.
 As we are a teaching hospital we sometimes have medical students or other healthcare professionals sitting in the clinic observing - please say if you would rather they were not present.

 It is a good idea to bring someone with you to the clinic, even if you would rather they remain in the waiting room.

-Who will see me initially?
+Who you will see

 You will usually see a Consultant first.
 The three consultants rotate seeing new referrals each week.
 All new referrals are discussed in detail by all three consultants together on a day after your appointment.
 In this way you are assured of the benefit of more than one view.

-What will the doctor want to know?
+What we want to know

-The initial consultation can take anything from 30-60 minutes.
-It is important that we go over all of your symptoms from the start, although we realise that you may have told the same story to several doctors.
 This ensures nothing has been overlooked.
 We are most interested in the symptoms you have experienced and their timing, rather than what other doctors may have explained to you or tests you may have had in the past.

 It is usual to perform a full neurological examination, and this can involve briefly removing your clothes down to your underwear, so that we can properly assess your muscles.

-Who else might I see?
+Who else you might see

-At the first visit you are likely to meet the Clinic Coordinator Rachael Marsden or one of her team such as another Specialist Nurse.
 She may measure your weight, and the strength of your breathing muscles (see FVC).
 She may also run through some questions about what help you need to carry out your daily routine (see ALSFRS-R).

-available to the clinic, and we request their opinion if your symptoms warrant this.
-They will then make contact with your local services to ensure that any plans we make are followed through.
+She will then make contact with your local services to ensure that any plans we make are followed through.

 Getting a diagnosis

-The Consultant in the clinic will try to provide you with a complete diagnosis and give you time to ask any questions you might have.
+The consultant in the clinic will try to provide you with a complete diagnosis and give you time to ask any questions you might have.
 It can be helpful to write down any questions you think of before the visit, or we may suggest a second visit soon after the first one to go through questions that often arise after you leave.

 Although you will always get a copy of the letter that goes to the GP after the appointment, some people find it helpful to record the consultation on their mobile phone.
 Please tell one of the team if you would like to do this.